London 2012 Olympic Games

 But remember, each NOC could only have a maximum of three men and three women competing (with a maximum of two men and two women in the singles events).

-*The Final World Qualification Tournament may qualify more than two players if all of the Team Quota (14 places) are not required.
+The Final World Qualification Tournament qualified more than two players where all of the Team Quota (14 places) were not required.

 Important dates